-Acting Director, Financial and Procurement Audit
+Director, Financial Audit

-SUBJECT: Audit of the Exchange Stabilization Fund's Fiscal Years 2015 and 2014 Financial Statements
+SUBJECT: Audit of the Exchange Stabilization Fund's Fiscal Years 2016 and 2015 Financial Statements

-We contracted with the independent certified public accounting firm of KPMG LLP (KPMG) to audit the financial statements of the Exchange Stabilization Fund (ESF) as of September 30, 2015 and 2014, and for the years then ended, to provide a report on internal control over financial reporting, and to report any reportable noncompliance with laws, regulations, and contracts tested.
-The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget (OMB) Bulletin No. 15-02, Audit Requirements for Federal Financial Statements, and the Government Accountability Office/President's Council on Integrity and Efficiency Financial Audit Manual.
+Under a contract monitored by our office, KPMG LLP (KPMG), an independent certified public accounting firm, audited the financial statements of the Exchange Stabilization Fund (ESF) as of September 30, 2016 and 2015, and for the years then ended, and provided a report on internal control over financial reporting, and a report on reportable noncompliance with laws, regulations, and contracts tested.
+The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget Bulletin No. 15-02, Audit Requirements for Federal Financial Statements, and the Government Accountability Office/President's Council on Integrity and Efficiency Financial Audit Manual.